 6. Skills are not listed

-Under the skills & endorsement section list the types of CAD systems, programming languages or software, skill sets, training, or other relevant keywords that will make your profile come up in a search.
+Under the Skills and Endorsements section, list the types of CAD systems, programming languages, software, skill sets, training, and other relevant keywords that will make your profile come up in a search.

-7. Very little information in the summary section
+7. There is very little information in the summary section

-Taking time to create a robust and well thought out Linkedin profile should put you ahead of the curve.
+Taking the time to create a robust and well thought out LinkedIn profile should put you ahead of the curve.